hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 ### Where are the log files located?
 - **Symptoms**: Support staff need to inspect Loop logs but are unsure where the application writes them for a given user.
-- **Resolution**: Each user has a `.loop_metadata` directory (configured via `metadata_root`, `~/.loop_metadata` by default) that holds Loop’s internal state as well as log outputs such as `launch_detached_process.log`.
-Access the project metadata folder from the project detail page to open this directory in the Files app when you need to review logs.
+- **Resolution**: Each user has a metadata directory (configured via `metadata_root`, `~/.loop_metadata` by default) that holds Loop’s internal state as well as log outputs of `launch_detached_process.log`.
+Access the project metadata folder from the project detail page to open this directory in the Files app when you need to review the content.
-- **Escalation**: If the metadata directory is missing or unreadable, restore it from backup or involve operations to re-create the configured path with the correct permissions.